 Margaret Lawrence Social Justice Award

-The Margaret Lawrence Social Justice Award is provided for students at the faculty to enable them to pursue eligible projects in film or other art forms.
+The Margaret Lawrence Social Justice Award is provided for students at the Faculty to enable them to pursue eligible projects in film or other art forms.
 Eligible projects are projects which are designed to raise awareness and debate in the broader community about a wide range of global and local issues which do, or could, have an adverse impact on the communities within which those issues are evident or emerging.

 Open and closing dates

-Applications are now closed for 2017 and will next open in July 2018.
+Applications will next open in July 2018.

 Criteria and eligibility